teaching-data-science/intro2ml/chapters/chapter07.md

   </h2>
   <p class="index-module-chapter-desc-de526628">
   <a class="link-module-root-46224d00 link-module-hidden-7e2d93b5" href="/chapter07-02-tuning-problemdefinition"> Hyperparameter tuning is the process of finding good model hyperparameters.
-This chapter formalizes the problem of tuning and explains why tuning is computationally hard.</a>
+In this Section we formalize the problem of tuning and explain why tuning is computationally hard.</a>
   </p>
 </section>